ZZHd1912/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+What I achieve:
+1. Use version control tool (git) to independently complete this project
+2. Use polymorphism and inheritance
+3. Use Minim library to process music and Processing library for visualization
+4. Three different types of rendering effects
+5. Visualization effects based on rhythm and beat

 # Instructions